 Brice is a lifelong entrepreneur with a passion for building socially active companies.
 He is the founder of iUNIT, a real estate development technology company focusing on building energy-efficient smart modular housing.
 Brice is an Entrepreneur in Residence at the University of Maryland as well as an advisor and mentor at Georgetown University.
 He received his master's degree in real estate development from Johns Hopkins University and his undergraduate degree from the Smith Business School at the University of Maryland.
 He is a frequent speaker and panelist and enjoys investing and mentoring early-stage startups.

-Mairi (LEED AP BD+C) Mashburn received her Master of Architecture degree from the University of Colorado after first receiving her Bachelors of Science in Molecular Biology from Tufts University.
+Mairi (LEED AP BD+C) Mashburn received her master's of architecture degree from the University of Colorado after first receiving her bachelor's of science in molecular biology from Tufts University.
 She joined the OZ Architecture team in 1995 and is an associate principal.
 An active member in AIA, USGBC, and the Colorado Planning Association, Mairi’s work experience includes hospitality and resort, educational, and multi- and single-family residential projects.
 Her completed project experience includes work in Copper Mountain, Panama City, Florida, and Jilin, China, and she is currently working on Snowmass Base Village.
-Mairi is a registered architect in the state of Colorado and is a LEED BD+C Accredited Professional.
+Mairi is a registered architect in the state of Colorado and is a LEED BD+C Accredited professional.